 2.20pm Approximate arrival at Perth Airport

-Next up on my New Zealand Adventure was our trip to the Toranga Zoo.
-Have you ever been to the Taronga zoo?
+Next up on my Adventure was our trip to the Taronga Zoo in Sydney, Australia.
+Have you ever been?
 This zoo has over 4000 animals with many species that are threatened.
 No only do they rescue and rehabilitate animals, but they also aim to make sure their habitats are natural and healthy for the animals!

 You can learn more about their conservation methods on their website.